MS 2021-12-R-Hensarling-October-7-2021-Simultaneous-Service-on-a-School-Board-and-Airport-B October 7, 2021

 Common questions

-Q: Can a school board member also serve in the state legislature?
+Q: Can a person on a Mississippi school board also serve on a joint airport board?

 Background and statutory framework